cuzfrog/simple-cmd/README.md

 * Reusing arg-def in tree-building-DSL: arg cannot duplicate through lineage.
 Duplication through lineage makes it possibly ambiguous for an argument's scope.
 This makes features, like _trailing option_, very hard to implement.

+3. ScmdDefStub[T]
+`ScmdDefStub[T]` contains some abstract public methods for IDE to recognize the api, which are stripped off during macro expansion.
+That means `extends ScmdDefStub[T]` could be omitted without errors.

 ## About